volterraedge/terraform-provider-volterra/docs/resources/volterra_k8s_cluster_role_binding.md

   }

   subjects {
-    // One of the arguments from this list "user service_account group" must be set group = "group1"
+    // One of the arguments from this list "group user service_account" must be set user = "user1@example.com"
   }
 }